FactomProject/java-identitykeys/README.md

 # java-identitykeys
 A small module of tools to generate and use key pairs for Factom Identities.
+These identities and keys are required when using the [Factom Signing Standard](https://docs.harmony.factom.com/docs/factom-signing-standard) to create authenticated blockchain entries.

-## Usage
+# Usage
-Each instance of java-identitykeys can have a single Ed25519 key pair loaded into memory.
+Each instance of java-identitykeys can have a single [Ed25519 key pair](https://ed25519.cr.yp.to/) loaded into memory.
 Once a key is loaded, you can use the included functions to display information about the key as well as to sign and verify transactions.

-### Creating a new Key
+## Creating a new Key
 To create a new identity key, use the `setAddressWithNewKey()` method.
 This will return a randomly generated `idsec` formated private key.

 ```